Excerpt from episode 10 of the 2nd season of Homeland. Source: Showtime

 Another cybersecurity specialist, another TEDx, another pathology.
 In 2015, Salvatore Iaconesi, an ethical hacker, consultant for multinationals, and the professor gave a talk on an experience that could have been tragic.
 Stricken with a brain tumor, he struggles to get a photo of it from his doctor.
 He decides to hack the hospital that treats him and obtains his entire medical file.
 He puts it online and calls the Internet users to help him.

-After that, he received nearly half a million contacts, some very serious (90 doctors and researchers helped him), others more personal (messages of support, poems…).
+He then received nearly half a million contacts, some very serious (90 doctors and researchers helped him), others more personal (messages of support, poems…).
 An artist will even make a 3D print of his tumor.
 Each new information he receives from his doctor is then discussed with a team of specialists via the platform he created to establish the best strategy to cure.
 Today, Salvatore Iaconesi is doing well and as a specialist in open source, he wants to be a perfect example of making medical data available to as many people as possible.

 Like Salvatore, many voices are speaking out to make as much health data public as possible, to advance research, and/or allow patients to benefit from monetizing their data.